Connect With Us

 Indiana Bat and Northern Long-eared Bat

-FHWA has requested that this conservation and consultation strategy be expanded to include the northern long-eared bat, a species currently proposed for listing as endangered under the ESA.
-Although a final decision on listing is still pending, because the northern long-eared bat’s range overlaps with the Indiana bat but is even more extensive (all or portions of 39 states), consultation issues similar to those experienced with the Indiana bat are expected.
+The northern long-eared bat’s range overlaps with the Indiana bat but is even more extensive (all or portions of 37 states), therefore, consultation issues similar to those experienced with the Indiana bat are expected.
 Consultation approaches for both species are likely to evolve in response to the spread of white-nose syndrome across the species’ ranges.

-This landscape-level conservation strategy being developed by the FHWA and USFWS will encompass the ranges of both bat species and will provide more transparency and predictability to FHWA and state DOTs through proactive planning.
-This effort will provide information to these agencies that will allow them to strategically avoid developing projects in high impact or high risk areas for the Indiana bat and northern long-eared bat.
-For those projects that cannot avoid impacts, project proponents will be able to design projects to minimize impacts, thus avoiding the need to revise projects later in their development.
-For those large-scale projects or projects with greater impacts, priority conservation areas will be identified to offset and minimize the impacts of the take.
-This approach will result in an increase in the consistency of both project design and review, will reduce consultation process timeframes, reduce delays, and contribute meaningfully to the conservation of both species.
+This landscape-level conservation strategy developed by the FHWA and USFWS encompasses the ranges of both bat species and provides transparency and predictability to FHWA and state DOTs through proactive planning.
+Information provided by this consultation and conservation strategy will allow these agencies to strategically avoid projects in high impact or high risk areas for the Indiana bat and northern long-eared bat.
+For projects that cannot avoid impacts, project proponents will have the information they need to design projects to minimize impacts, thus avoiding the need to revise projects later in their development.
+For large-scale projects or projects with greater impacts, priority conservation areas will be identified to offset and minimize the impacts of the take.
+This approach will increase the consistency of both project design and review, reduce consultation process timeframes, reduce delays, and contribute meaningfully to conservation of both species.